-HOW TO SIGN UP: Submit Southwind's Trip Reservation Form along with a \$1,000 per person per trip deposit by credit card via our secure Online Payment Form.
-If you prefer, you can also call us at 1-800-377-9463 to make payment arrangements or send a check.
-Your deposit will be charged and your reservation confirmed once we receive your Trip Reservation Form.
-Once your trip is guaranteed to operate, you will receive comprehensive predeparture planning documents by email.
+HOW TO SIGN UP: Please complete Southwind's Trip Reservation eForm.
+There are fields for up to 6 travelers per form with the same address.
+The deposit is \$1,500 per person, please click here to pay your deposit by any major credit card through our secure CardConnect system.
+In the total amount due box, enter your deposit amount (without a comma) based on the number of travelers in your party.
+If you prefer, you can also call us at 1-800-377-9463 to make payment arrangements by phone or send a check.
+You will receive confirmation of your deposit.

+Due to the popularity of Cusco and Machu Picchu and the limited number of visitors, we recommend making reservations at least 4-5 months in advance.
+Once your trip is guaranteed to operate, you will receive comprehensive pre-departure planning documents by email.

-Land Balance: Final payment is due at 90 days by Visa, Mastercard, Discover, American Express or check.
+Land Balance: Final payment is due at 120 days by Visa, Mastercard, Discover, American Express or check.
 You will receive a trip invoice indicating your balance due.
-Provided services and space are available, reservations can be accepted up to 30 days before departure.
+Provided services and space are available, reservations can be accepted up to 60 days before departure.

-Cancellation Fees and other policies are outlined under the 2014/2015 Terms & Conditions on Southwind's website.
+Cancellation Fees and other policies are outlined under the current Terms & Conditions on Southwind's website.